People

 - Graduate Student

-Xinyu Xia earned his Master's degree in Biomedical Engineering from Wuhan University of Technology.
+Xinyu earned his Master's degree in Biomedical Engineering from Wuhan University of Technology.
 His graduate studies primarily centered on drug design, utilizing molecular dynamics simulations.
-Now, his core responsibilities within his research group involve investigating the interactions between peptides and proteins.
-He optimizes and designs peptide structures through the application of molecular dynamics simulations.
 As he progresses through his PhD research, he aspires to gain a deeper understanding and enhance his skills in computational chemistry and structural biology.

 Undergraduate Students